 Then again, as I continue to think out loud, almost no women buying any of these clothes has a body that approximates that of the models in these photos.
 So this is not a non-representation issue for larger women, it’s a non-representation issue for almost all women.

 So this seems to me to be an issue of representation, but also an issue of the institutional and financial constraints of the fashion industry.
 Thoughts?
 Insights?
-Answers?Lisa Wade is a professor of sociology at Occidental College.
+Answers?Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.